Flag of Uruguay: Pabellón Nacional

+During the Uruguayan Civil War, rival governments used flags with varying shades of blue.
+Forces loyal to the National Party, under the command of Manuel Oribe, used a very dark blue version.
+In contrast, forces loyal to the Colorado Party defending besieged Montevideo, commanded by Fructuoso Rivera, used a light blue version.
+This situation was a reflection of the dark blue flags of the Federalist Party and the light blue flags of the Unitarian Party, which were fighting a war for domination in Argentina and supporting their partners in Uruguay.

+The final change was introduced by a decree of 18 February 1952.
+It officially specified that the sun's design would be a radiant circle with a face, surrounded by 16 rays.
+Before 1952, it was traditionally depicted with a face, although this was not formalized.
+This decree also established the official status of the Artigas flag and the flag of the Treinta y Tres.

 Protocol

 In accordance with Law No. 9,935 of June 14, 1940, in all public and private educational institutes "the Pledge of Allegiance to the Flag will be solemnly performed on June 19."
 Likewise, Article 28 of the Law No. 9,943, establishes that every natural or legal citizen of Uruguay must take an Pledge of Allegiance to the National Flag.

 On June 19 of each year, the Promise of Allegiance to the Flag is taken for first-year primary school children and the Pledge of Allegiance to the Flag is taken for first-year secondary school children.

 Public educational institutes that do not carry out the ceremony may be subject to administrative sanctions and private ones may be fined.
 The lack of the Pledge of Allegiance to the flag carries sanctions such as the impossibility of issuing professional or technical titles, and access to work in the public service.